 Rasol can be spotted from around 70% of the hike and the first thing one will notice is the village temple signboard.
 Which states that entering the temple premises will lead to a heavy fine of Rs 2000.
 The temple is of Jamdagni Rishi a form of Lord Shiva.
 Inside the temple compound is a small stadium kind of a arrangement which has steps for villagers to sit on.

 During the day time, men from the village can be seen playing a very unique game called Panjee which is only played here in Rasol and in the village of Malana.
 This game Punjee is supposed to be similar to chess but upto four can play the game at a time and players have to throw a bunch of half cut bamboo sticks to determine how many places their coins move.
 The game attracts a lot of local crowd.

 Wandering through the lanes of the village and you will see nearly every second person from the village spinning wool or asking you to buy hasish.
 The kids are always busy playing among themselves.
 Most of the villagers from Rasol have never ventured outside the valley with the town of Bhuntur being their furthest.

 Rasol is a good place to visit all year round.
-The weather is generally always good other than during the winter months from end of November to mid February.
+The weather is generally always good other than during the winter months from the end of November to mid-February.
 Good hiking shoes and a bottle of water along with a wooden stick to aid you in the hiking is a must for all.

-The village of Rasol is a must visit for all those backpackers who want to experience the magic from the Rasol cream or super cream.
-For others the hike and the guest house view make this village worth visiting while in Parvati Valley.
+The village is a must-visit for all those backpackers who want to experience the magic from the Rasol cream or super cream.
+For others, the hike and the guest house view make this village worth visiting while in Parvati Valley.

 For a similar experience >> Click Here